reactjs/react-codemod/README.md

 ### Usage

-We recommend using the [`codemod`](go.codemod.com/react-codemod) command for improved experience and support.
+We recommend using the [`codemod`](https://go.codemod.com/github) command for an enhanced experience and better support.

 `npx codemod <framework>/<version>/<transform> --target <path> [...options]`
 * `transform` - name of transform, see available transforms below.